vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

-DRAFT DRAFT WIP WIP DRAFT DRAFT WIP WIP
+# DRAFT DRAFT WIP WIP DRAFT DRAFT WIP WIP

-There are three main steps involved in installing Tanzu Community Edition
+There are three main steps involved in deploying Tanzu Community Edition:

 1. Install the Tanzu CLI.
-2. Create a cluster for your workloads, there are two alternative methods here:
+You will download this from GitHub.
-    Method 1: Create a management cluster using the Tanzu Kubernetes Grid installer.
-The Tanzu Kubernetes Grid installer is launched from the Tanzu CLI.
-Once you have a management cluster created, create a workload cluster using the Tanzu CLI. or
+2. Create a management or stand-alone cluster.
+The recommended method is to use the Tanzu Kubernetes Grid Installer.
+This installer is initiated from the Tanzu CLI using the ``tanzu management-cluster create --ui`` command.
-    Method 2: Create a standalone cluster
+3. Create a workload cluster using the Tanzu CLI.
-3. Install and manage packages
+4. Install and configure packages on your cluster using the Tanzu CLI.

-DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT
-WIP WIP WIP
-NOT READY FOR REVEIEW

-Tanzu Community can be deployed across several platforms including VMware vSphere, AWS, Azure, and on a desktop Docker instance.

-Management Cluster
 Description 1: After you deploy the Tanzu ClI, this is the first element you deploy.
 The management cluster  provides management and operations for your instance.
 It runs Cluster-API which is used to create your workload clusters, as well as creating shared services for all your clusters within the instance.
 A management cluster can be deployed using the Tanzu Kubernets Grid installer ui.

 Description 2: This is the first architectural components to be deployed for creating a TKG instance.
 The management cluster is a dedicated cluster for management and operation of your whole TKG instance infrastructure.
 A management cluster will have Antrea networking enabled by default.
 This runs cluster API to create the additional clusters for your workloads to run, as well as the shared and in-cluster services for all clusters within the instance to use.